 Conventional technologies used for lightning protection are not necessarily the best systems to use in a flammable environment.
 For example, a typical franklin rod, while effective for presenting a single point for lightning to strike and conduct to ground, is not the right solution for tank batteries.
 Catenary wire lightning protection systems are not suitable either because they provide lightning attachments points within the flammable gas column.
 For tank batteries, simply grounding a lightning strike is not enough.
 Petro Guardian’s solution deploys streamer delaying air terminals with an ionizing head, instead of a single blunt point.

 With over 1200 individual metallic tines splayed out like a brush, the streamer delaying terminal (STD) allows electrons to easily transfer via many tiny points.
-These SDTs (also called dissipaters) bleed off energy by coronal discharge, which reduces the potential required for arc formation.
+These SDTs (also called dissipators or dissipaters) bleed off energy by coronal discharge, which reduces the potential required for arc formation.
 By allowing the energy to dissipate from the highest and outermost points, upward streamer formation is delayed, which buys time for upward streamers to form elsewhere on unrestricted structures.
 The earliest and strongest streamer will typically win the lightning strike.
 Once lightning has chosen a path, the risk of creating a streamer for that lightning strike is gone.
 By avoiding streamer formation, Petro Guardian’s system minimizes the risk of ignition from streamers and direct lightning strikes.

 Direct lightning protection is only one part of the solution to avoid lightning and static induced tank fires.
 Contact Petro Guardian for more information about the other four parts to protect production and SWD tank batteries: indirect strike protection, static protection, grounding and bonding, and load out protection.

 - API RP2003 and NFPA 780 compliance study

 - Design and supply of lightning protection for drilling rigs